 Where Innovation Meets Impact: USABC Hosts US-ASEAN Innovation Gala in Conjunction with COSTI-87 and Related Meetings

-The Gala Dinner served as a platform to promote meaningful public-private dialogue and explore the critical role of innovation in achieving ASEAN’s sustainability, digital transformation, and economic goals.
 USABC members Apple and Lubrizol showcased their innovation and impactful work across the region.
-Apple highlighted the success of the Apple Developer Academy in fostering digital talent across Southeast Asia, and Lubrizol shared its advances in sustainable materials and eco-friendly packaging
+Apple highlighted the success of the Apple Developer Academy in fostering digital talent across Southeast Asia, and Lubrizol shared its advances in sustainable materials and eco-friendly packaging.
+Afterwards, keynote speaker Dr. James Andrade, Senior Advisor to ASEAN from USABC reflected on the region’s progress over the past decade and how collaboration could establish ASEAN as a global innovation leader.

-In her remarks, Dr. Boediastoeti Ontowirjo, Chair of ASEAN COSTI, emphasized the importance of collaboration between the public and private sectors in advancing science, technology, and innovation (STI) across the region, noting ASEAN's immense potential.
-Kate Rebholz, Chargé d’affaires of the U.S. Mission to ASEAN, reaffirmed the U.S. government’s commitment to deepening cooperation on innovation and science and technology with ASEAN.
+As the event concluded, Dr. Ir.
+Boediastoeti Ontowirjo, M.B.A as ASEAN COSTI Chair in her closing remarks emphasised the importance of collaboration between the public and private sectors in advancing science, technology, and innovation (STI) across the region and noting ASEAN’s immense potential.

 Share